-Additionally, M. Ross-Russell said that the HIPC concurred with the following reservation for the 2022-2026 Integrated Plan: the reservation that a shift toward opt-out testing was at the expense of rapid testing and increased gaps in essential resources for rapid tester training.
+Dr. Brady asked everyone what questions they had for her.
+M. Ross-Russell said that the HIPC concurred with the following reservation for the 2022-2026 Integrated Plan: the reservation that a shift toward opt-out testing was at the expense of rapid testing and increased gaps in essential resources for rapid tester training.

 Dr. Brady responded that they wanted to increase both opt-out and rapid testing.
-They would call rapid testing HIV testing in priority populations.
 Increasing opt-out HIV testing would happen in healthcare settings.
-AACO had opened a position whose role is to increase opt-out testing and

-PrEP in clinical settings.
+AACO had opened a position whose role is to increase opt-out testing and PrEP in clinical settings.
 The person in the position went out to these clinical settings to ensure that that they were doing these two things.